memento-tech/oglasino-platform/terms-of-use.en.md

 If you do not accept a change to these Terms, you can delete your account before the change takes effect (Section 10.1).

-[LAWYER REVIEW: Modification mechanism — confirm whether the proposed model (notice + explicit acceptance for material changes; notice only for non-material changes) is consistent with EU consumer-contract rules on unilateral modification of ongoing service contracts.
-Some Member States require explicit opt-in for any material change.]

 ---

 ## 17. Language

-These Terms are originally drafted in English and will be made available in Serbian, English, and Russian. **In case of any conflict between language versions, the Serbian version is authoritative.**
+These Terms are originally drafted in English and will be made available in Serbian and English. **In case of any conflict between language versions, the Serbian version is authoritative.**

-[LAWYER REVIEW: Controlling language — Serbian designated as authoritative.
-The drafts are produced in English first and will be translated.
-Confirm Serbian as controlling is consistent with the operator being a Serbian resident operating under Serbian law, and confirm this designation will hold up if challenged by a user who only saw the English version.]

 ---